victoriaehrlich/commodities-project/README.md

 **`handleOilMouseEvents(data)`**
 Same as `handleMouseEvents` but uses `d.DateOil` and `d.Crude`, and updates the `.tooltip-oil` group.

+**`setupToggle()`**
+Controls the button that switches between the urea and oil line charts.
+On page load it hides the oil chart and its title.
+On each click it:
+1. Flips a `showingOil` boolean
+2. Toggles `display` on both chart divs and their titles
+3. Moves the button in the DOM so it always sits below whichever chart title is active
+4. Updates the button label ("Oil prices" / "Urea prices")

 ---

-## CSS - main.css

-### Layout classes
-- `.responsive-svg-container` - centres the article content, max-width 900px
-- `.about-week` - intro blog section above the charts

-### Typography classes
-- `.section-title` - main article heading, Libre Baskerville serif
-- `.subtitle` - italic subheading below the main title
-- `.paragraph` - body text, Georgia serif
-- `.paragraph-blog` - body text for the intro blog section
-- `.chart-title` - small label above each chart
-- `.source-note` - data source credit below each chart

-### Chart element classes
+### bar-chart.js
-- `.axis-x`, `.axis-y` - tick and line styles for both axes
-- `.chart-label` - the small label rendered inside the SVG (e.g. "Urea prices ($/mt)")
-- `.grid` - horizontal grid lines, light grey
-- `.event-label` - annotation text for historical events
-- `.event-line` - dashed annotation line for historical events
-- `.tooltip-date`, `.tooltip-price` - tooltip text styles for the urea chart
-- `.tooltip-date-oil`, `.tooltip-price-oil` - tooltip text styles for the oil chart
+Loads `oil-gdp.csv`, sorts countries by oil rent descending, and draws a horizontal bar chart of the top 10 into `#bar-chart`.
+Uses the shared `margin`, `width`, `height`, and `innerHeight` constants from `shared-constants.js`.

+Key elements drawn:
+- Vertical gridlines along the x axis
+- Horizontal bars with full opacity for Middle Eastern countries (Iraq, Saudi Arabia, Oman, Iran) and reduced opacity for others
+- Country name labels to the left of each bar
+- Percentage value labels to the right of each bar
+- A vertical baseline at the left edge of the bars

 ---

+## CSS files

+### main.css
+Page-level layout and typography.

+- `.responsive-svg-container` — centres the article content, max-width 900px
+- `.about-week` — intro blog section above the charts
+- `.about-label` — small uppercase section label
+- `.paragraph-blog` — body text for the intro section
+- `.article-start` — the `<hr>` divider between intro and article
+- `.section-title` — main article heading, Libre Baskerville serif
+- `.subtitle` — italic subheading below the main title
+- `.paragraph` — body text, Georgia serif
+- `.chart-title` — small label above each chart
+- `.source-note` — data source credit below each chart

+### line-charts.css
+Styles scoped to the line chart SVG elements.

+- `.axis-x`, `.axis-y` — tick and line styles for both axes
+- `.chart-label` — the small label rendered inside the SVG (e.g. "Urea prices ($/mt)")
+- `.grid` — horizontal grid lines, light grey
+- `.event-label` — annotation text for historical events
+- `.event-line` — dashed annotation line for historical events
+- `.tooltip-date`, `.tooltip-price` — tooltip text styles for the urea chart
+- `.tooltip-date-oil`, `.tooltip-price-oil` — tooltip text styles for the oil chart

+### bar-chart.css
+Styles scoped to the bar chart SVG elements.

+- `.bar-country` — country name labels
+- `.bar-value` — percentage value labels to the right of each bar

+---

 ## Event annotations

-Both charts include two annotated vertical lines:
+Both line charts include two annotated vertical lines:

 | Event | Date |
 |---|---|